EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 |image3|\ What is the length of longest and shortest contigs before and after quality control?

 |image3|\ What is the N50 of the two assembly files?
-Given that are input
+Given that the input
 sequences were ~150bp long paired-end sequences, what does this tell you about the assembly?